SHaroonShah/Readme-Developers-Hub---Production/docs/🚧 System User Guides/maintenance-guides/shipping-account/edit-shipping-account.md

   </Card>

   <Card title="System Integration" icon="sync">
-    Helps to keep shipping information synchronized with other systems, such as inventory or order management systems.
+    Helps to keep shipping information synchronised with other systems, such as inventory or order management systems.
   </Card>
 </Cards>